solidi/writing/24-in-software-philosophy-is-delegation.md

 Those that believe in a way are repeating the mantra over and over again. *By doing this, by definition, is a philosophy that transmits and delegates*.

 [War Stories on Command and Conquer](https://www.youtube.com/watch?v=S-VAL7Epn3o&t=412s)

+---

+## Social Post

+On how teams do their work in software:

+- Teams get their work done guided by philosophies.
+- Philosophy is Direction.
+- A team's signature resolves by design.
+- Philosophies appear portable and repeatable.
+- Philosophy is a virtual foreperson and delegates in software engineering.

+Thanks to Hazem Saleh

+#effectiveness #teamwork #philosophy #softwaredevelopment